vmchale/dickinson/man/MANPAGE.md

 ## SHEBANG

-Dickinson ignores lines starting with `#!` so putting
+Dickinson ignores lines starting with `#!` so we can put

 ```
 #!/usr/bin/env emd
 ```

-at the top of a file will mean `emd` is used as an interpreter.
+at the top of a file and `emd` will be used as an interpreter.

 # SUBCOMMANDS